aws-samples/aws-secure-environment-accelerator/docs/developer/developer-guide.md

 See [Custom Resource](#custom-resource) and [Custom Resources](#custom-resources) for a short introduction.

-1. Create a separate folder that will contain the CDK and Lambda function runtime code, e.g. `custom-resources/my-custom-resource`;
+1. Create a separate folder that will contain the CDK and Lambda function runtime code, e.g. `src/lib/custom-resources/my-custom-resource`;
+2. Create a folder `my-custom-resource` that will contain the CDK code;
+   1. Create a `package.json` file with a dependency to the `my-custom-resource/runtime` package;
+   2. Create a `cdk` folder that contains the source of the CDK code;
-1. Create a folder `my-custom-resource/runtime` that will contain the CDK code;
+3. Create a folder `my-custom-resource/runtime` that will contain the runtime code;
    1. Create a `runtime/package.json` file with a `"name"`, `"prepare"` script and a `"main"`;
-   1. Create a `runtime/webpack.config.ts` file that compiles TypeScript code to a single JavaScript file;
+   2. Create a `runtime/webpack.config.ts` file that compiles TypeScript code to a single JavaScript file;
-   1. Create a `runtime/src` folder that contains the source of the Lambda function runtime code;
+   3. Create a `runtime/src` folder that contains the source of the Lambda function runtime code;
-1. Create a folder `my-custom-resource/cdk` that will contain the CDK code;
-   1. Create a `cdk/package.json` file with a dependency to the `my-custom-resource/runtime` package;
-   1. Create a `cdk/src` folder that contains the source of the CDK code;

-You can look at the `custom-resources/acm-import-certificate` custom resource as an example.
+You can look at the `src/lib/custom-resources/cdk-acm-import-certificate` custom resource as an example.

 It is best practice to add tags to any resources that the custom resource creates using the `cfn-tags` library.